The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/basic-guide.md

 ### Multi-Target

-**Doton** does 70p per tick (every three), with one additional tick happening the moment you drop the Doton.
-That’s a total of nine ticks for 630p.
-You should use this pre-pull for boss pulls, if you are able to.
-Otherwise, Doton should be used on two targets when they sit within the Doton for at least \~18s (or seven ticks), three targets for at least \~12s (5 ticks) and four targets for at least ~6s (three ticks).
+⦿ **Doton** does 80p per tick (every 3s), with one additional tick happening the moment you drop the Doton.
+That’s a total of 7 ticks for 560p.
+At level 90, use Doton on x3 targets when they remain in it for the full duration.\

-**Katon** should only be used on 3+ targets, and ideally when Doton is placed to be able to proc Hollow Nozuchi.
+⦿ **Katon** should only be used on 3+ targets, and ideally when Doton is placed to be able to proc Hollow Nozuchi. \

-**Goka Mekkyaku** is much like Katon and should only be used on 3+ targets, and ideally within Doton.
+⦿ **Goka Mekkyaku** is much like Katon and should only be used on 3+ targets, and ideally within Doton. \

-**Death Blossom & Hakke** can be used on a group of mobs of 3+ targets and ideally within Doton.

-**Hellfrog Medium** should also be used on a group of mobs of 3+ targets with the exception when the Meisui buff is active.
+⦿ **Death Blossom & Hakke** can be used on a group of mobs of 3+ targets and ideally within Doton.⦿ **Hellfrog Medium** should also be used on a group of mobs of 3+ targets with the exception when the Meisui buff is active.
 When Meisui is active, use Hellfrog over Bhavacakra on 4+ targets.

-## **Trick Attack Burst**
+## **Trick Attack and Mug Burst**

 One of the most important steps to learning Ninja and playing optimally is understanding and getting confidence with execution of our Trick Attack windows.
 Given that Trick is 15.77s long, we will be cramming a large array of abilities in a short period of time.

-We have two versions of our Trick Attack burst, the **odd** (1m, 3m, 5m…) windows and **even** (2m, 4m, 6m…) windows.
+We have two versions of our Trick Attack burst, the odd (1m, 3m, 5m…) windows and even (2m, 4m, 6m…) windows.

 ### Odd Trick

 This is a window that happens every odd minute or is better identified by its absence of 2-minute cooldowns.
 This window is easier to execute than the Even Window, for there are a lot less abilities we will cram within the window.

-We should try to fit one **Hyosho**, two **Raitons**, two **Raijus**, **Dream Within A Dream**, and as many **Bhavacakras** as we have available.
+We should try to fit x1 Hyosho, x2 Raitons, x2 Raijus, Dream Within A Dream, and as many Bhavacakras as we have available.
 Any extra time we have, we will use our standard 1-2-3 combos.

-If Bunshin was used 45s within an odd Trick window, and Phantom Kamaitachi was NOT used to disengage from the boss, we should also have x1 **Phantom Kamaitachi** within an odd window.
+If Bunshin was used 45s within an odd Trick window, and Phantom Kamaitachi was NOT used to disengage from the boss, we should also have x1 Phantom Kamaitachi within an odd window.

 **Examples:**